Full Rules of Fyziklani

 • Organizers reserve the right to make minor changes in the rules before the start of the competition.

-• Resolution of any potential conflicts or issues, not covered by these rules, is decided by the head organizer or an organizer designated by him.
+• Resolution of any potential conflicts or issues not covered by these rules is decided by the head organizer or an organizer designated by him.
+The team will be informed of these decisions at the email addresses provided in the application form.

-• These rules have been ratified by the Central Committee of the competition Fyziklani on September 23, 2022.
+• These rules were ratified by the Central Committee of the competition Fyziklani on September 19, 2023.